matthewmcdaniel/java18-new-features-code-snippets/README.md

 **Link to JEP:** https://openjdk.java.net/jeps/413

 In Java 18, there is a new feature in the Javadoc tool.
-Developer can now utilize the `{@snippet}` tag to create code snippets within their documentation.
+Developers can now utilize the `{@snippet}` tag to create code snippets within their documentation.

 Usage
 ---